Emergency-Response-Demo/erdemo.io/install.md

  - Once Emergency Response *incidents* are created, you will see corresponding metrics:
    ![](/images/grafana_kpis.png)
-- More information about the out-of-the-box Dashboards in Grafana for the Emergency Response application found in the *Getting Started Guide*.
+- More information about the out-of-the-box Dashboards in Grafana for the Emergency Response application found in the [Getting Started Guide](/gettingstarted.md).